Azure/GPT-RAG/docs/CUSTOMIZATIONS_SEARCH_TRIMMING.md

    Deploy the GPT-RAG solution.
 The Function Apps for Ingestion and Orchestration will be set up to handle security trimming by default.
 This ensures that the AI Search index includes the `metadata_security_id` field and that the skillset is correctly mapped.

 2. **Verify Metadata**:
-   Ensure that all files in the storage container have the `metadata_security_id` metadata field populated with the relevant values, such as Entra ID `object_ids` or group names.
+   Ensure that all files in the storage container have the `metadata_security_id` metadata field populated with the relevant values, such as Entra ID `object_ids` and/or group names.
 This step is crucial for restricting document access to authorized users only.

 3. **Check Deployment**:
    After deployment, verify that the AI Search index has been created with the `metadata_security_id` field and that the skillset mappings are functioning correctly.

 * [Azure AI Search - Search Trimming Documentation](https://learn.microsoft.com/en-us/azure/search/search-security-trimming-for-azure-search)

+> [!NOTE]
+> In step 2, use the format `['00000000-0000-0000-0000-000000000123', 'Group Name', '00000000-0000-0000-0000-000000000456']` for the `metadata_security_id` field, including Entra ID user `object_ids` and group names.